 An active composer and arranger, his music is sung regularly by ensembles throughout the United States and abroad.
-In 2018, he will debut the “Brandon Boyd Choral Series,” a division of Hinshaw Publishing Company.
+In 2018, the “Brandon Boyd Choral Series” was launched as a division of Hinshaw Publishing Company.
 His music also appears in GIA Publications’ catalog.

-He holds a Ph.D. in choral music education and M.M. in choral conducting from Florida State University, where he studied with Dr. André J. Thomas.
+He holds a Ph.D. in choral music education and M.M. in choral conducting from Florida State University, where he studied with Drs.
+André J. Thomas and Judy S. Bowers.
 He earned a B.S. in music education (emphasis in piano) from Tennessee State University.
 He is a proud member of the American Choral Directors’ Association (ACDA), National Association for Music Education (NAfME), National Association of Negro Musicians (NANM), American Guild of Organists (AGO), and Chorus America.